tlolkema/scrum-board/README.md

 - `GET /api/tickets/[id]` - Get a specific ticket by ID
 - `PUT /api/tickets/[id]` - Update a ticket
 - `DELETE /api/tickets/[id]` - Delete a ticket
-- `GET /api/ws` - WebSocket endpoint for real-time updates

-## WebSocket Events
+## Real-time Updates

-The application uses WebSockets for real-time updates:

-- `ticket-created` - When a new ticket is created
-- `ticket-updated` - When a ticket is modified
-- `ticket-deleted` - When a ticket is removed
-- `board-updated` - When the entire board state changes
+The application uses polling to automatically sync board state every 30 seconds.
+When you create, update, or delete a ticket, the changes are reflected immediately without waiting for the next poll cycle.

 ## License